-Brief: Looking for Microsoft Office in Linux?
-Here are the best free and open source alternatives to Microsoft Office for Linux.
+Brief: Looking for Microsoft Office on Linux?
+Here are the best free and open-source alternatives to Microsoft Office for Linux.

 In this article, I list the best Microsoft Office alternatives for Linux.